*Updated as of January 2022*

 |Ideal Tasks for Intel Core i3/AMD Ryzen 3*||Ideal Tasks for Intel Core i5 or i7/ AMD Ryzen 5 or 7**|

 |Office & Admin VA||Advertising (with graphics/video)|

 |Project Management||Software Development|

 |Finance Management||Wordpress (with graphics/video)|

 |Social Media||Social Media (with graphics/video)|

-*A lot of employers will have minimum required computer specifications for their VAs but the tasks on the first column can still be done with some Pentium and Athlon CPUs.
-If your work load isn’t that technically demanding, you can get away with using late model Pentiums and Athlons as long as you have enough RAM to back it up.
+Many employers will have minimum required computer specifications for their VAs, but the tasks on the first column can still be done with some Pentium and Athlon CPUs.
+Suppose your workload isn’t that technically demanding.
+In that case, you can get away with using late model Pentiums and Athlons as long as you have enough RAM to back it up.
 UPDATE: Even newer generation Celeron, Athlon, and Pentium computers struggle to keep up with Core/Ryzen series powered PCs several generations older.
 It can do light general VA work but is challenging and time-consuming to open multiple tabs and applications.
 That’s why we don’t recommend them for serious VA work.

-** If you really want to save money, some of these tasks can still be done using 3-series CPUs, However, you may see some performance lags though when doing video editing or when working on really high resolution photos and graphics.
+** If you really want to save money, some of these tasks can still be done using 3-series CPUs.
+However, you may see some performance lags when doing video editing or working on really high-resolution photos and graphics.

 In addition to the series number, you may have noticed that CPUs also come with letter suffixes.
 What do these suffixes mean?

 - F (9100F,9400F) – These are basically the same CPUs as those without F suffix (9100, 9400) but cheaper because it has no integrated graphics.
 This means, even if your motherboard has a VGA, DMI, or DisplayPort output, as long as you got an F processor, you will need to make sure you buy a graphics card.